oss/shrunk/README.md

 ## Getting started

-First, clone this repository to a local directory:
+First, if you haven't already, [add an SSH key to your GitLab account](https://docs.gitlab.com/ee/ssh/#common-steps-for-generating-an-ssh-key-pair).
+Then, clone this repository (via ssh) to a local directory:

-$ git clone https://gitlab.rutgers.edu/MaCS/OSS/shrunk.git # via http
+    $ git clone git@gitlab.rutgers.edu:MaCS/OSS/shrunk.git

 ### Backend

+Note: Prior to beginning the main installation of Shrunk, WSL2 (Windows Subsystem for Linux) users will likely need to [install additional packages first](https://stackoverflow.com/a/4768467/13026376).

 Set up a virtual environment for the backend and install the python dependencies with:

     $ cd backend/
     $ virtualenv --no-site-packages --python="python3" venv
     $ source venv/bin/activate
     $ pip install -r requirements.txt
     $ pip install -r requirements-dev.txt

 Then build the HTML documentation with

     $ ./setup.py build_sphinx

 This will place the Shrunk developer manual in `./build/sphinx/html`.
-Open the file `index.html` in that directory and start reading the tutorials linked therein!
-Be sure to set up the frontend and the backend by reading the tutorials in order to get the web app running.
+Open the file `index.html` in that directory to learn how to finish setting up the backend and setting up the frontend by reading the tutorials linked therein!

+### Docs

+The backend docs are written with reStructuredText.
+Here's a [cheatsheat](https://docutils.sourceforge.io/docs/user/rst/quickref.html) to quickly get started with it.

 ## Features